ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 Complex Number Data Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Data types for rocBLAS complex numbers in the API are a special case.
-For C compiler users, gcc and other non-hipcc compiler users these types are exposed as a struct with x and y components and identical memory layout to std::complex for float and double precision.
+For C compiler users, gcc, and other non-hipcc compiler users, these types are exposed as a struct with x and y components and identical memory layout to std::complex for float and double precision.
 Internally a templated
-C++ class is defined but it should be considered deprecated for external use.
-For simplified usage with hipified code there is an option to interpret the API as using hipFloatComplex and hipDoubleComplex types (i.e. typedef hipFloatComplex rocblas_float_complex).
+C++ class is defined, but it should be considered deprecated for external use.
+For simplified usage with Hipified code there is an option to interpret the API as using hipFloatComplex and hipDoubleComplex types (i.e. typedef hipFloatComplex rocblas_float_complex).
 This is provided for users to avoid casting when using the hip complex types in their code.
-As the memory layout is consistent across all three types it is safe to cast arguments to API calls between the 3 types: hipFloatComplex, std::complex<float>, and rocblas_float_complex, as well as for the double precision variants.
-In order to expose the API as using the hip defined complex types, either a compiler define or inlined
+As the memory layout is consistent across all three types, it is safe to cast arguments to API calls between the 3 types: hipFloatComplex, std::complex<float>, and rocblas_float_complex, as well as for the double precision variants.
+To expose the API as using the hip defined complex types, user can use either a compiler define or inlined
-#define ROCM_MATHLIBS_API_USE_HIP_COMPLEX can be used before including the header file <rocblas.h>.
-Thus the API is compatible with both forms but
+#define ROCM_MATHLIBS_API_USE_HIP_COMPLEX before including the header file <rocblas.h>.
+Thus the API is compatible with both forms, but
 recompilation is required to avoid casting if switching to pass in the hip complex types.
-Most device memory pointers are passed with void* types to hip utility functions (e.g. hipMemcpy) so uploading memory from std::complex arrays or hipFloatComplex arrays requires no changes regardless of complex data type API choice.
+Most device memory pointers are passed with void* types to hip utility functions (e.g. hipMemcpy), so uploading memory from std::complex arrays or hipFloatComplex arrays requires no changes regardless of complex data type API choice.